badrinathpatchikolla/spear-framework/README.md

 ## Getting Started with Spear

-Below are the steps to write and run your own connector and execute:
+Below are the steps to setup spear on any machine having docker and docker-compose installed:

 1. Clone the repository from git and navigate to project directory
 ```commandline